GuilhermeRossato/marvel-story-page/README.md

 # Marvel Comics Page Generator

-A web-page generator that uses the Marvel API to generate a page with a Marvel Comic defined with the characters involved in the story alongside the list of comics the character was present in.
+A web-page generator that uses the Marvel API to generate a page with a Marvel Comic defined alongside the characters involved in that story.

 ## Preview

 ![Page Preview](https://github.com/GuilhermeRossato/marvel-story-page/blob/master/preview.png?raw=true),

 ## Setup